-Stockholder proposals intended to be presented at the 2018 Annual Meeting of Stockholders must be received by us for inclusion in our proxy statement by December 26, 2017 and otherwise comply with SEC rules and regulations governing inclusion of such proposals.
-Any proposal received after December 26, 2017 will be untimely, in accordance with SEC rules and regulations.
+Stockholder proposals intended to be presented at the 2019 Annual Meeting of Stockholders must be received by us for inclusion in our proxy statement by December 26, 2018 and otherwise comply with SEC rules and regulations governing inclusion of such proposals.
+Any proposal received after December 26, 2018 will be untimely, in accordance with SEC rules and regulations.

-Matters (other than nominations of candidates for election as directors) may be brought before the meeting by stockholders only by complying with the procedure set forth in our company's Bylaws, which in summary requires that notice be delivered to our principal executive offices not less than 60 days nor more than 150 days prior to the anniversary of the 2017 Annual Meeting of Stockholders.
-Each such stockholder notice shall set forth (i) as to each matter the stockholder proposes to bring before the 2018 Annual Meeting, (a) a brief description of the matter desired to be brought before the 2018 Annual Meeting and the reasons for bringing such matter before the 2018 Annual Meeting and (b) any material interest of the stockholder in such matter; and (ii) as to the stockholder giving the notice (a) the name and address, as they appear on our books, of such stockholder and any other stockholders known by such stockholder to be supporting the bringing of such matter before the 2018 Annual Meeting as of the date of such stockholder notice and (b) the class and number of shares of our capital stock which are beneficially owned by such stockholder on the date of such stockholder notice and by any other stockholder notice.
+Matters (other than nominations of candidates for election as directors) may be brought before the meeting by stockholders only by complying with the procedure set forth in our company's Bylaws, which in summary requires that notice be delivered to our principal executive offices not less than 60 days nor more than 150 days prior to the anniversary of the 2018 Annual Meeting of Stockholders.
+Each such stockholder notice shall set forth (i) as to each matter the stockholder proposes to bring before the 2019 Annual Meeting, (a) a brief description of the matter desired to be brought before the 2019 Annual Meeting and the reasons for bringing such matter before the 2019 Annual Meeting and (b) any material interest of the stockholder in such matter; and (ii) as to the stockholder to be supporting the notice (a) the name and address, as they appear on our books, of such stockholder and any other stockholder notice and (b) the class and number of shares of our capital stock which are beneficially owned by such stockholder on the date of such stockholder notice and by any other stockholder known by such stockholder to be supporting the bringing of such matter before the bringing of such matter before the 2019 Annual Meeting as of the date of such stockholder notice and (b) the class and number of shares of our capital stock which are beneficially owned by such stockholder on the date of such stockholder notice and by any other stockholder notice.